CollepardoLab/NucleosomeLinker/README.md

 ## Demo
 To run a demo for a slab system:

-move to the "demo" directory
+1. Move to the "Demo" directory

-run with lammps
+2. run with lammps

-mpirun -np 1 ./lmp_DNA_mpi -in in.run
+| mpirun -np 1 ./lmp_DNA_mpi -in in.run

 It will produce two LAMMPS trajectory file "dna.dump" and "cores.dump", a reduced version without the DNA.
 These can be viewed in Ovito (https://www.ovito.org/), VMD or Pymol.